 Far East BRT, under a contract with the Ji'an project management office and funded through the Asian Development Bank's project in the city, is assisting with and supervising the planning, design, implementation and operation of a BRT project connecting initially planned for a 31km BRT corridor connecting Ji'an with Ji'an County, and connecting the high speed railway station to the downtown area and old railway station.
 This is a multi-year project starting in early 2017.
 Far East BRT is also assisting with and supervising the planning, design, implementation and operation of greenways, non-motorized transport improvements, and traffic management measures including parking.

 Other cities where Far East BRT experts have been intensively involved and played lead roles in include:

-Cities where Far East BRT has played a signficant role include:
+Cities where Far East BRT has played a more minor supporting role include: